hackshackers/hackshackers-hugo/content/news/2011/07/hackshackers-brighton-launches-sept-8.md

 {{< figure link="http://hackshackers.com/blog/2011/07/26/hackshackers-brighton-launches-sept-8/brighton-dome-resized/" src="/content-images/news/2011/07/Brighton-Dome-resized1-300x198.jpg" >}}

-A new chapter of Hacks/Hackers is launching in Brighton, a city on the south coast of the UK, home to a wealth of developer and journalistic talent.
+A new group of Hacks/Hackers is launching in Brighton, a city on the south coast of the UK, home to a wealth of developer and journalistic talent.

 Hacks/Hackers Brighton will kick off with a meetup from 3.30-5.30pm on Thursday 8 September in the [Brighton Dome.][1]